devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-2.md

 These methods provide powerful capabilities for working with strings and patterns in Python using regular expressions.
 You can use them to validate input, extract information, and manipulate text efficiently.

-## 17) What is a special sequence character in a regular expression?
-Explain the use of any 4 of the special sequence characters with suitable examples.
+## <mark> 17) What is a special sequence character in a regular expression?
+Explain the use of any 4 of the special sequence characters with suitable examples. </mark>

 In regular expressions, **special sequences** are predefined patterns that provide a shorthand way to match specific types of characters or positions in a string.
 They are typically denoted by a backslash (`\`) followed by a character.
 Special sequences simplify the creation of complex regex patterns by allowing you to express common matching criteria without having to write out the full character class.